alexmondaini/alexmondaini/README.md

 - 👋 Hi, I’m Alexandre.
-I was born in Brazil but have lived pretty much everywhere around the globe.
 - 👀 I’m interested in data science and data engineering.
-I also love to surf :surfing_man: and play soccer :soccer:
-- 🌱 I’m currently learning some data warehousing and ETL processing using parallel computing.

 <!---
 alexmondaini/alexmondaini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.